wiremock/wiremock.org/_docs/java-usage.md

 ---
-layout: docs
-title: Plain Java
-meta_title: Use WireMock from Java or other JVM languages | WireMock
+description: >
-description: If you want to use WireMock from Java (or any other JVM language) outside of JUnit you can programmatically create, start and stop the server.
+    If you want to use WireMock from Java (or any other JVM language) outside of JUnit you can programmatically create, start and stop the server.
 ---

+# Using WireMock from plain Java and other JVM Languages

 If you're not using JUnit or neither of the WireMock rules manage its lifecycle in a suitable way you can construct and start the server